DaddyWarbucks/feathers-fletching/docs/hooks.md

 */

 // withResult takes a second argument `prepFunc`.
 This function/promise is run
-// before iteration over the virtuals keys and is passed to each
+// before iteration over the resolvers keys and is passed to each
-// virtuals function.
+// resolvers function.
 It is useful for doing operations that will be
-// used by multiple virtuals and for setting up batchLoaders.
+// used by multiple resolvers and for setting up batchLoaders.

 /*
   context.result = {